Favourited 743 times

 Our biggest need is for those who can help with keeping the Dog House clean.

-Our second biggest need is for volunteers who want to play with and cuddle puppies, young dogs and our older retired labs.
+You will also get to play with and cuddle puppies, young dogs and our older retired labs.
 What a great job, right??

 Spending one-on-one time with our labs is an important part of each day.
 This may include teaching our dogs some basic training commands (we can show you how), meeting up with other dogs on social outings, possibly therapy/comfort-related dog work (Covid permitting!), and reinforcing our dogs' learning through consistency.

 We are more than happy for volunteers to stay long term!
 We do ask for a minimum 1 week stay in order to keep the environment as consistent as possible for our dogs.
+During whelping and when we have young litters on the ground we often require a minimum of a two week stay.

 Accommodation will be in our "Dog House" that has a kitchen, toilet and electricity as well as lots of dogs!
 The Dog House does not have central heating nor a shower (shower is at the main house right next door).